 By inference, only graduates of any approved law university in or outside Nigeria, awarded the LL.B. or other foreign law degree are allowed either partial or full exemption from the mandatory course of professional training at the NLS.
 However, for those seeking full exemption, i.e., skipping the Nigerian law school entirely, they must meet two requirements:

 - That they could not attend for “reasons beyond” their control.
 In other words, you must not have lost the opportunity to attend the law school of your own volition.
 An inability to pay one’s law school tuition on account of indigence could be a “reason beyond” one’s control for losing the opportunity to attend the law school.
 There might be others.

-While going by the tenor of S.2 (A) & (B) of the Legal Education (Consolidation) Act, it’s every way possible to become a lawyer in Nigeria without going to the Nigerian Law School, I’m yet to meet any lawyer who gained their bar admission taking this route.
+While, going by the tenor of S.2 (A) & (B) of the Legal Education (Consolidation) Act, it’s every way possible to become a lawyer in Nigeria without going to the Nigerian Law School, I’m yet to meet any lawyer who gained their bar admission taking this route.
 Maybe it’s because not many have thought this was possible before now.
-But now that you have you can go spread the word.
+But now that you have, you can go ahead and spread the word.

 A youngish lawyer with penetrating insight, Patrick Herbert is the Editor-in-Chief and founder of Lawstudenthub, a site dedicated to helping new wigs find their footing in a trickily slippery legal profession and stay current with emerging developments in the legal industry.
 He holds an LLB from the University of Benin and a BL from the Nigerian Law School, Abuja.
 In his spare time, Patrick doubles as a professional writer and copyeditor.